eshan-sud/speechify/README.md

 # Speechify - Speech Cloning Website

+> [!INFO]
+> I've put this on hold for now, and will resume working on it in some time

+This is a website based platform integrated with the Tacotron2 model with WaveGlow for Speech Synthesis

 ## Motivation:

 People who lost their voice for any reason, can get it back through this.